AGS Blog Header

 The Story: Ineffective Screening and Interviewing Create Costly Hiring Risks

-What’s Different: Companies are Improving Objectivity to Reduce Bad Hires
+What’s Different: Companies Are Improving Objectivity to Reduce Bad Hires

 Takeaway: Improvement Depends on a Commitment of People and Technology